-If volunteers are required to use their own vehicle they should be advised in writing of the need to notify their own vehicle insurer.
-If applicable, checks should be made to ensure that cover is provided for any passengers travelling in the vehicle or damage incurred in the course of the volunteering activity.
+If volunteers are required to use their own vehicle, they should be advised in writing of the need to notify their own vehicle insurer.
+If applicable, checks should be made to ensure that cover is provided for any passengers travelling in the vehicle or damage incurred during the volunteering activity.
 Driving policies that apply to employees using their own vehicles for work should also be applied to volunteers.